Syria: Health

-The ongoing conflict in Syria has profoundly impacted the nation's health demographics and infrastructure.
+The Syrian civil war profoundly impacted the nation's health demographics and infrastructure.
 As of 2023, the World Health Organization (WHO) estimated Syria's population at approximately 23.6 million.

 In 2021, the average life expectancy in Syria was 73.1 years.
 The infant mortality rate has seen a decline over recent years, with estimates indicating 12.1 deaths per 1,000 live births in 2022.
 The under-five mortality rate was reported at 21.4 deaths per 1,000 live births.

 Prior to the conflict, Syria had a maternal mortality ratio of 52 deaths per 100,000 live births in 2009.
-However, the ongoing war has disrupted maternal healthcare services, leading to increased risks for pregnant women.
+However, the war disrupted maternal healthcare services, leading to increased risks for pregnant women.

-The protracted conflict has severely damaged Syria's healthcare infrastructure.
-As of recent reports, over half of the country's hospitals are non-functional, and approximately 15.3 million people are in need of health support, representing 72% of the population.
-This marks a 25% increase from 2022, highlighting the escalating health crisis.
+The protracted conflict severely damaged Syria's healthcare infrastructure.
+In 2023 over half of the country's hospitals were non-functional, and approximately 15.3 million people were in need of health support, representing 72% of the population.
+This marked a 25% increase from 2022, highlighting the escalating health crisis.

 Non-communicable diseases, particularly cardiovascular conditions, were leading causes of death before the conflict.
-However, since the onset of the war, conflict-related injuries and deaths have surged, significantly altering the health landscape.
+However, during the war, conflict-related injuries and deaths surged, significantly altering the health landscape.